bigandy/sibling-count/README.md

 ### keepTrackOfUpdates

 Should you want the custom element to keep track of updates to the number of children you can use the `keep-track-of-updates` attribute.

-### futureFriendly

-Chrome Canary are prototyping this feature under a flag.
-If you want the web component to check if your browser supports this feature (falling back to inline style if the browser does not) then use the `future-friendly` attribute.

 ## Misc Notes